its-swats/crud-template/README.md

 When users sign up to use our application, they will be trusting us with their data:  names, e-mail addresses, passwords.
 We want to do everything we can to protect our users in case our database is compromised.
 We should never store a user's plain-text password in our database.

+### Application Description
+Our application will have only one model: `User`.
+We'll work with our user model to build an application that supports a few core actions:

+- User registeration (i.e., creating an account)
+- Login
+- Logout

+Once this functionality is built, then we'll begin to restrict access to our application to logged in users.
+In other words, when a user attempts to see a page in our application, they will be redirected to the login page, unless they have already been logged in.

 ## Releases

-Our application will have only one model: `User`.

 ### Release 0: Determine Your Routes

 We only have one model, `User`, so let's focus on our controllers for a bit.
 We need to support a few core actions: